Philip Sekulic vs. Lorenzo Musetti: Prediction and Match Betting Odds | Chengdu Open

 Philip Sekulic vs. Lorenzo Musetti Trends and Insights

-- Sekulic has played four matches over the past year (across all court surfaces), and 24.8 games per match (24.8 in best-of-three matches).
+- Sekulic has played 24.8 games per match (24.8 in best-of-three matches) in his four matches over the past 12 months (across all court surfaces).

-- Through four matches over the past year on hard courts, Sekulic has played 24.8 games per match (24.8 in best-of-three matches) and won 53.5% of them.
+- In his four matches on hard courts over the past year, Sekulic has played an average of 24.8 games (24.8 in best-of-three matches).

-- Musetti is averaging 23.1 games per match (20.8 in best-of-three matches) and 9.6 games per set in 24 matches on hard courts in the past year.
+- Musetti has averaged 23.1 games per match (20.8 in best-of-three matches) and 9.6 games per set through 24 matches on hard courts in the past year, winning 52.9% of those games.

-- This is the first time that Sekulic and Musetti have gone head-to-head in the last five years.
+- This is the first time that Sekulic and Musetti have matched up in the last five years.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.